bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/index.md

 #### Disclaimer

-"Bitcoin Core" is a separate project from bitcoin.org and the views expressed by this website and its owners, are not necessarily the views expressed by the Bitcoin Core project or its developers.
+"Bitcoin Core" is a separate project from bitcoin.org, and the views expressed by this website and its owners are not necessarily the views expressed by the Bitcoin Core project or its developers.

 {% include references.md %}